 2. Take quiet time with yourself that you enjoy–I call this downtime.

-4. Learn to to quiet your thinking mind through guided meditation, tai chi or gentle yoga that calms the nervous system and slows thought chatter.
+4. Learn to quiet your thinking mind through guided meditation, tai chi (you could learn more about the benefits of tai chi here), or gentle yoga that calms the nervous system and slows thought chatter.
 You can do this for a couple of minutes or so.
-Consistency not length is the key and don’t make any judgments about your performance.
+Consistency not length is the key and doesn’t make any judgments about your performance.